 Where this shoe is not ideal in my opinion is for long-distance running where you may want something with more comfort or that’s more efficient, and it’s not a high-performance shoe so if you are going for a PR on race day consider a quicker model like the Hyperion Tempo or Hyperion Elite 2.

 Breathable but still heavily padded

-The shoe has plenty of venting perforations on the upper, more than the past version and it breathes well.
+The shoe has plenty of venting perforations on the upper, more than the past version and it breathes adequately.

 But, it is a heavily padded shoe so it’s still a bit warm.
 It’s satisfactory but on the hottest of days, you may consider other shoes.
 Because of that, we scored it a 3 out of 5 on our breathability test.
 The perforations allow heat to escape but it takes some pressure before they started to really vent in our tests which is why they run a touch warm.

 Some heel slip and no gusseted tongue